gear-foundation/academy/docs/23-tamagotchi-battle/tamagotchi-battle.md

 }
 ```

-The register function:
+Let's review the register function:

 It allows the registration of two Tamagotchi for battle.

 ![Battle Diagram](/img/23/battle-diagram.png)

-1. Before you register a Tamagotchi, the Battle contract must receive the Tamagotchi’s owner and its attributes from the shop;
+1. Before you register a Tamagotchi, the Battle contract must receive the Tamagotchi's owner and its attributes from the shop;
-2. After receiving the details, the Battle contract randomly generates the Tamagorchi’s power and energy;
+2. After receiving the details, the Battle contract randomly generates the Tamagotchi's power and energy;
 3. If one Tamagotchi is registered, it remains in the `Registration` state;
 4. If two Tamagotchi are registered, the battle contract randomly
 determines who starts playing first and goes to the `Moves` state.